rhysd/hgrep/README.md

 bat + grep = batgrep
 ====================

-[batgrep][] is a grep tool to search files with given pattern and print the matched results with code snippets.
+[batgrep][] is a grep tool to search files with given pattern and print the matched code snippets with syntax highlighting.
 In short, it's a fusion of [bat][] and grep or other alternatives like [ripgrep][].

-This is similar to `-C` option of `grep` command, its output is enhanced with syntax highlighting, but focuses on human readable outputs. batgrep is useful to survey the matches with contexts around them.
+This is similar to `-C` option of `grep` command, but its output is enhanced with syntax highlighting.
+It focuses on human readable outputs. batgrep is useful to survey the matches with contexts around them.
 When some matches are near enough, batgrep prints the lines within one code snippet.

 batgrep takes matched results via stdin and prints them with syntax highlighted snippets.
 Ensure to give `-n -H` option to the
 `grep` command.